DCC-EX/dcc-ex.github.io/docs/ex-rail/index.rst

 Welcome to the home for |DCC-EX| Automation.

 |EX-R| is an "**EX**\tended **R**\ailroad **A**\utomation **I**\nstruction **L**\anguage"
-that can easily be used to describe sequential actions to automatically take place on your model layout.
-These actions are defined programmatically in a simple command script file, and uploaded to the Command Station once to configure it. **EX-Rail** will then run automatically on **EX-CommandStation** startup.
+that can easily be used to describe sequential command 'sequences' to automatically take place on your model layout.
+These sequences are defined programmatically in a simple command script file, and uploaded to the Command Station once to configure it. **EX-Rail** will then run automatically on **EX-CommandStation** startup or if trigger manually or on occurance of the specified events.

 Click 'Next' to explore the possibilities of |EX-R|.